cristiantcjti/Python_Old/README.md

 #PORTIFOLIO

 This is my Python 🐍 portifolio.
-🗂️To see my projects please go to the Projects folder.
-📚 The Classes folder contains my personal studies related to Python.
+🗂️To see my projects please go to the Projects folder.<br> 📚 The Classes folder contains my personal studies related to Python.<br>
-🔖The FreeCodeCamp folder contains some projects that I will build in order to get my freeCodeCamp Python Certificate.(Not started)
+🔖The FreeCodeCamp folder contains some projects that I will build in order to get my freeCodeCamp Python Certificate.(Not started)<br>
 🚀The Vanilla-todo in the main page is a collaborative open-source project where we use HTML/CSS/JS and Django.